kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I'm sitting at the kitchen table with my parents one morning and I have bone-deep aches in my neck, back, shoulders, legs, everywhere, and I tell my parents about it.
 - And then I'm high, and confused, and I forget, and I go back to bed under my murderous duvet.
 - For some reason, I just put up with these pains, I don't think about them, but everything is aching, my neck, back, hip, legs, hands, skull, everything.
+- I must say here that my pain threshold is extremely high (you may have noticed).
-- Did my parents and brother play it down: *oh it's probably nothing*, or similar, and my altered awareness took their suggestions seriously?
+- But, did my parents and brother play it down: *oh it's probably nothing*, or similar, and my altered awareness took their suggestions seriously?
 - I'm home for about two weeks before I travel to Israel, and away from my duvet and other poisoned belongings.
 - After a day or two in Israel staying in a hotel, all the pains disappear suddenly and miraculously (apart from in my feet, ankles, and lower leg bones from the shoes I'm wearing, and my head one afternoon after I wear my hat for half-an-hour in the sun), and I realize fully and with some horror that all my belongings have been doused with pesticides.
 - I contact my mother from Israel urgently and tell her to bag up my duvet and put it in the loft as it has been doused in pesticides.